-The church was built in the second half of the 13th century.
-In written sources, it is mentioned for the first time in 1270.
-In the first half of the fourteenth century, a reconstruction took place, during which the original chancel was replaced by the current polygonal choir.
-During the Reformation the church passed into the hands of Protestants who used it with breaks between 1575 and 1686.
-At that time, a matroneum was added to the interior of the temple.
-In the first half of the nineteenth century nave received a new flat ceiling.
-External elevations and windows have also been rebuilt.
-The reconstruction of the building was carried out in the years 1941-1942.
-At that time a southern porch was created.
+Church of St. Michael was built around the middle of the 13th century, probably on the site of an older temple functioning even before the foundation of the settlement.
+In documents, it was recorded for the first time in 1270, in connection with the property dispute of the parish priest Pavel, who opposed the unfavorable demarcation of the surrounding areas.
+In the first quarter of the fourteenth century, a Gothic reconstruction took place, during which the original chancel was replaced by a new, polygonal one, and some of the windows in the nave were transformed in accordance with the new fashion.
+During the Reformation, the church passed into the hands of Protestants, who used it intermittently between 1575 and 1686.
+At that time, a gallery was added to the interior of the church.
+In the first half of the 19th century, the nave received a new flat ceiling, the arcade of the rood arch, external facades and some windows were also rebuilt.
+The reconstruction of the building was carried out in 1941-1942.
+The southern porch was then built.

 The church was built at the highest point of the settlement, on a hill south of the mouth of the Ľupčianka into the Váh River.
 It was built as an early-Gothic sacral building consisting of an aisleless, rectangular nave built of tuff, probably a square chancel on the east side and a four-sided sacristy on the north side.
 Originally, the church was illuminated by very narrow, splayed windows, interestingly, in the sacristy, pierced not only from the east, but, more unusually, also from the north and west.
 Also in the nave, the pattern established in the Middle Ages was not followed and the windows were also pierced from the north.